raspberrypilearning/people-in-space-indicator/en/step_7.md

 --- /task ---

 --- task ---
 - Modify your code to add an infinite loop that waits sixty seconds before running again.
+Indent your previous code to fetch the data from the API so that it is inside the loop.

 --- code ---
 ---
 language: python
 line_numbers: true
 line_number_start: 1
-line_highlights: 3, 9-14
+line_highlights: 3, 9, 14
 ---
 import requests
 from gpiozero import LEDBarGraph